Local well-posedness and global analyticity for solutions of a generalized 0-equation: Introduction

 The paper is organized as follows.
 In Section \ref{sec2} we establish the basic function spaces and auxiliary propositions required for the understanding and proofs of our results.
-In Section \ref{sec3}, we present the proofs of Theorem \ref{teo1} for any $k\in \mathbb{Z}_+$, which follows from the technical estimates of Section \ref{sec2}, and Theorem \ref{teo1.5}.
-After that, in Section \ref{sec4}, we determine the proof of Theorems \ref{teo1.2} and \ref{teo1.3} and Corollary \ref{cor1.1}.
-In Section 5 we present a proof of Theorem \ref{teo.global}, which can also be found in \cite{Eu1} for $s=3$.
-Finally, in Section \ref{sec5} we provide a proof for global well-posedness in $H^{\infty}(\R)$ and finalize with the extensive and complex proof of Theorem \ref{teo1.4} by making use of Theorem \ref{teo1}.
-In Section \ref{sec6} we present our final discussion and conclusions.
+In Section \ref{sec3}, we present the proof of Proposition \ref{teo1} for any $k\in \mathbb{Z}_+$, which follows from the technical estimates of Section \ref{sec2}.
+After that, in Section 4 we present a proof of Proposition \ref{teo.global}, which can also be found in \cite{Eu1} for $s=3$.
+Finally, in Section \ref{sec5} we provide a proof for global well-posedness in $H^{\infty}(\R)$ and finalize with the extensive and complex proof of Theorem \ref{teo1.4} by making use of Proposition \ref{teo1}.